by Larry Bloom

 This is not to say that there was universal agreement to establish such a fund.
 Some Connecticut citizens held the view that the lands to the west should be held and developed for future expansion of the state.
 One critic, whose identity is not known today, argued that the educational system as it stood was “good enough, if not too good.”
 Nevertheless, the act was passed.

 A portion of the territory set aside became known as the Firelands.
 This 500,000 acres was reserved by Connecticut for victims of the fires set by the British in New London, Groton, Danbury, and other communities during the Revolutionary War.
 The rest was up for grabs.
 But it took some time to achieve a selling price suitable to the legislature.
 Early bids hovered around $1,000,000 and were deemed unacceptable.
-Eventually a bid for $1,200,000, or about 36 cents an acre, was submitted by Oliver Phelps of Suffield (the Phelps of the Antiquarian & Landmarks Society’s Phelps Hatheway House in Suffield) and associates.
+Eventually a bid for $1,200,000, or about 36 cents an acre, was submitted by Oliver Phelps of Suffield (the Phelps of Connecticut Landmarks’s Phelps Hatheway House in Suffield) and associates.

 This was a group of 35 Connecticut men (representing, in all, 57) who banded together eventually under the banner of the Connecticut Land Company to buy all available territory in the Western Reserve.
 Most of the investors took out heavy mortgages on their property or used bonds; the state required mortgages and bonds be signed by each buyer as a condition of sale.
 The sale was consummated at the Old State House on September 2, 1795.